 Looking inside soap products, the opportunities are vast for innovation as consumers look beyond the cleansing properties in soap products.
 Claims addressing hydration benefits, pH neutrality and suitability for sensitive skin are also on the increase.

 Stephenson offers a range of products on trends for brand manufacturers, contract manufacturers and brands.
-Our newest ultra-mild base Syndopal is adaptable for cosmetic, premium mass market and pharmacy applications and for the first time, provides manufacturers to high-speed syndet bar production without the need for specialist equipment.
-It is suitable for a variety packaging-free soap bars, cosmetic bars and conditioners.
+Our newest ultra-mild base Syndopal MB is adaptable for cosmetic, premium mass market and pharmacy applications and for the first time, provides manufacturers to high-speed syndet bar production without the need for specialist equipment.
+It is suitable for a variety packaging-free soap bars, cosmetic bars and conditioners with sustainable credentials.
 For more information enquire here.

 With sustainability in mind, Stephenson also provides natural and RSPO certified bases for manufacturing of RSPO certified soap bars.